Vietnam: Merger Control

 Preliminary appraisal phase

 The Competition Law 2018 provides for a two-stage review process.
 Within seven working days of receiving the notification file, the NCC must inform the filing parties whether such file is valid and complete.
 If the notification requires further clarification or amendment, or both, the parties will have 30 calendar days to finalise it.

-The preliminary appraisal or initial review phase (Phase I) formally starts once the NCC has accepted a full and valid notification file.
-After a 30-caledar-day period lapses, the NCC shall:
+The preliminary appraisal or initial review phase (Phase I) formally starts once the NCC has confirmed receipt of a complete and valid notification file.
+A notification must be complete and valid both in terms of formalities and substance, which means the parties must have submitted all required formality documents and the competition authority must be satisfied with the parties’ responses to their substantive requests for information.
+After a 30-calendar-day period lapses, the NCC shall:

 - issue a decision stating that the transaction is either unconditionally cleared or must undergo a more thorough assessment; or

 - not issue any decision or findings at all, in which case the transaction is automatically green-lit (ie, the auto-clearance mechanism), effectively ending the regulatory process.

 The Competition Law 2018 introduces for the first time the concept of automatic clearance, meaning merger parties may proceed with the transaction if they have not received any response from the authority within 30 days of receiving a complete and valid merger notification.
 The NCC cannot retroactively investigate and prosecute mergers that have been automatically green-lit even if such mergers may later be found to have a significant restrictive impact on market competition.
 Neither does the NCC have grounds to impose remedies or conditions on such merger.

 Anticipated transactions that fail to satisfy the safe harbours (see below) will proceed to the official appraisal or full review phase (Phase II).